mouseless/baked/docs/architecture/layer.md

 Layers provide configuration objects phase by phase.
 This means a layer can provide two different configuration objects for two different phases.
-For this reason, a layer returns `PhaseContext` instance per phase it provides configuration to.
+For this reason, a layer returns `PhaseContext` instance per phase to which it provides configuration.

 ```csharp
 public class LayerX : LayerBase<AddServices>